michaelplanknz/structured-inference/README.md

 - ub - upper bound for the target parameter values
 - profileRange - profile intervals for each parameter will be from (1-profileRange)*m to (1+profileRange)*m where m is the value of that parameter at the MLE.
 - parsToOptimise - indices defining which parameter(s) in mdl.parLbl are inner parameters.
-- runningValues - values of the inner parameter(s) to use when solving the forward model.
+- runningValues - reference value(s) of the inner parameter(s) to use when solving the forward model.
 - gridSearchFlag - set to 1 to do a preliminary grid search of the inner parameter if the default starting value returns NaN (only works for a single inner parameter).
 - options - an optimisation options structure for *fmincon* as returned by Matlab's *optimoptions* - default code uses the interior-point algorithm and turns *fmincon* display off.
 - GSFlag - set to 1 to do a global search for the MLE or 0 to do a local search (i.e. *fmincon* only).